playcanvas/developer.playcanvas.com/content/en/getting-started.md

 A Project is a collection of:

-* **Packs** - An collection [Entities][3] used to build up a part of your game.
-A Pack could be a single level or your entire game.
+* **Scenes** - An hierarchy of [Entities][3] used to build up your game.
+A Scene could be a single level or your entire game.
 It depends.
 * **Assets** - 3D Models, textures, images, sound files and anything other assets you use in your game.
-* **Code** - Your source code.
-You can either write code using the PlayCanvas built-in code editor, or you can sync to your project using code-hosting services like Github or Bitbucket.
+* **Scripts** - Your source code.
+You can either write code using the PlayCanvas built-in script editor, or you can sync to your project using code-hosting services like Github or Bitbucket.
-* **Exports** and **Apps** - Your applications can be exported to archives ready to be deployed, or published directly to PlayCanvas servers.
+* **Published Apps** - Your applications can be exported to archives ready to be deployed, or published directly to PlayCanvas servers.

 ## Creating a New Project

 On your profile page, click on the PROJECTS tab and click on 'Create a Project'.
 This takes you to a page where you set the details of your new project:

-* **Starter Kit** - Starter kits are great ways to get a project up and running quickly.
-If you want to create a platformer or simply display a 3D model that you've made, you can use a starter kit.
-* **Name** - The name is used to build the URL for your project.
-For example, if user 'joebloggs' created a project called 'spacewar', the project can be found at http://playcanvas.com/joebloggs/spacewar
+* **Project Name** - The name is used to build the URL for your project.
+For example, if user 'joebloggs' created a project called 'spacewar', the project can be found at https://playcanvas.com/joebloggs/spacewar
-* **Description** - A short description of your project that will appear on the main project page.
+* **Description** - A short description of your project that is displayed when you share a published build to social media.
-* **Private** - The project visibility.
-By default, new projects are public allowing other community members to check out your work.
-Checking this option will allow you to work in private but note that you will need a [Pro account][4] to use this feature.
+* **Visibility** - By default, new projects are public allowing other community members read access to your work.
+Selecting PRIVATE will allow you to work in private but note that you will need a [Pro account][4] to use this feature.

-Choose "No Starter kit" and set a name and description for your project.
-Then click the "Create" button and you are taken to the project home page.
+Set a name and description for your project.
+Then click the CREATE button and you are taken to the project home page.

 ## A Simple Example: Spinning Cube

 Now we're ready to build a simple 3D web app: a spinning box!

-The first thing to do is create a new pack.
-A pack represents the data required to start up the PlayCanvas engine.
+The first thing to do is create a new scene.
+A scene represents the data required to start up the PlayCanvas engine.
 It could represent an entire game or perhaps a single level of a game.
-It's up to you, but you will require at least one pack.
-Therefore, on the project home page, select the 'New Pack' button at the top right of the 'designer' tab.
-This opens a new browser tab and fires up the visual editor: PlayCanvas Designer.
+It's up to you, but you will require at least one scene.
+Therefore, on the project home page, select the EDITOR button in the header.
+This opens a the Scene Selection dialog.

+![Scene Selection][5]

+A new project automatically contains a single scene named 'Untitled'.
+Select the 'Untitled' link to open the scene in the PlayCanvas Editor.

+![Editor][6]

-### Packs, Entities and Components
+### Scenes, Entities and Components

-A PlayCanvas Pack is effectively a collection of 'things' that make up your app.
-We call these things Entities and they represent the functional objects in your app: a vehicle, a character, a light, a camera, etc. Entities are shown in the 'Pack Explorer' panel in the Designer's interface.
+A PlayCanvas Scene is effectively a collection of 'things' that make up your app.
+We call these things Entities and they represent the functional objects in your app: a vehicle, a character, a light, a camera, etc. Entities are shown in the HIERARCHY panel in the Editor's interface.

+![Hierarchy][7]

 It's represented by a tree control because entities are hierarchical.
 You can parent one to another and if the parent moves, the children move with it.

-![Pack Explorer][5]

 Entities are built from Components.
 A Component powers an Entity with a particular piece of functionality.
 For example, a Component can add a graphical model to an Entity, it can animate the model, it can add a light source to an Entity, it can add an audio source, and so the list goes on.

-Let's begin by naming our new Pack:
+Let's begin by naming our new Scene:

-* Select the root node 'Untitled' in the Pack Explorer.
+* Select the cog icon in the bottom left of the Editor toolbar.
-* In the Attribute Editor below the Pack Explorer, rename the Untitled root node to something more meaningful such as 'Spinning Cube' and hit Enter.
+* In the INSPECTOR panel, set the Scene Name property to something like 'Spinning Cube' and hit Enter.

 Now, for our spinning box experiment, we will need 3 Entities: